Siot Tanquingcen: 2011/2012: Ginebra as head coach

 SMC management once again decided to relegate Siot Tanquincen as the head tactician of the Barangay Ginebra Kings together with Jong Uichico.
 They were both head coaches but Siot having the last call for the team.
 After one conference Jong Uichico then decided to move to Pangilinan owned Meralco team as a consultant right after being considered to be part of Smart Gilas coaching staff.
 At the start of the second conference Siot becomes the lone coach of the country's most popular team with Allan Caidic, Marco Januz Sauler and Art dela Cruz as assistants.

 2014: Barako Bull Energy

-Tanquincen took over the coaching duties of Barako Bull from Bong Ramos after a dismal 2–7 win–loss campaign in the 2014 PBA Commissioner's Cup.
+Tanquingcen took over the coaching duties of Barako Bull from Bong Ramos after a dismal 2–7 win–loss campaign in the 2014 PBA Commissioner's Cup.
 In his first conference with Barako during the Governors' Cup, his team barely squeaked in the quarterfinals with 3–6 win–loss record, and was eliminated by Talk 'N Text.

 He was fired before the start of the new season due to conflicts with management.
 He was replaced by Koy Banal.

-2015–2018: Consulting and assisting in the collegiate ranks
+2015–2018: consulting and assisting in the collegiate ranks

 Tanquingcen was appointed as one of the assistant coaches of the De La Salle Green Archers since May 2015. in 2018, he relocated to Benilde Blazers, as consultant and assistant coach.

+2024–present: NLEX Road Warriors

+Tanquingcen comes back to the PBA after he was appointed as one of the assistant coaches of the NLEX Road Warriors starting in the 2024–25 PBA Commissioner's Cup.